Festive Season Forecasts a Bright Spark for India's Economic Revival

 India's festive season, from Ganesh Chaturthi to Diwali and beyond, is more than just a cultural extravaganza; it's a major economic catalyst.
 Sales reports from companies during Onam in 2023 showed premium and high to mid range sales with companies reporting strong net sales growth of 20% on a year on year basis.
 Analysts expect the coming festive season could offset some of these issues and improve consumer sentiment amid higher spending opportunities.
 Here's how:

-1. Auspicious Buying: Traditionally, festivals like Diwali and Dhanteras are viewed as auspicious times to make significant purchases, such as gold or property.
+1. Auspicious Buying: Traditionally, festive season in India like Diwali and Dhanteras are viewed as auspicious times to make significant purchases, such as gold or property.
 This isn't just cultural; it's a deeply rooted economic behavior leading to sales surges.

 2. Marketing and Discounts: Retailers, both offline and online, capitalize on this sentiment by offering massive discounts and attractive financing options.
 The combination of festive euphoria and tempting deals sparks consumer spending.